GuilhermeWah/MiniMill-Video-ColorCoding./docs/faq.md

 2.  **Lower Cognitive Load**: Contributors only need to reason about drawing logic in one place.
 There is no special “export look.”
 3.  **Future-Proofing**: If we later add legends, text labels, or more complex overlays, they will automatically appear in both the UI and exports as long as they go through `OverlayRenderer`.

+### Q: Why did we change the ROI tool from "Painting" to "Circle"?
+**Context**: Originally, the ROI tool allowed users to paint red "ignore" zones.
+We replaced this with a resizeable circle.

+**Answer**:
+1.  **Precision**: It is very hard to paint a perfect circle with a mouse.
+Users would accidentally mask valid beads near the edge or leave gaps.
+2.  **Reality**: The mill drum *is* a circle.
+A geometric tool matches the physical object better than a freehand brush.
+3.  **Automation**: A circle can be auto-detected (using Hough Transforms).
+A freehand mask cannot.

+### Q: How do we handle the moving holes in the back of the drum?
+**Context**: The ROI mask is static, but the drum rotates.
+The holes in the back plate move, and they look like dark circles.

+**Answer**:
+We use a **Brightness Filter**.
+- **Observation**: Beads are metallic and reflect light (high brightness).
+The holes are empty space and dark (low brightness).
+- **Logic**: Even if a hole looks like a circle geometrically, we check the average pixel intensity inside it.
+If it's too dark (`< 50`), we assume it's a hole and ignore it.
+This works regardless of where the hole moves.